 Mark Mortensen is an Associate Professor of Organisational Behaviour at INSEAD.

-Professor Mortensen’s area of expertise is organizational collaboration, with an emphasis on two increasingly prevalent ways of organizing that do not fit traditional models of team dynamics: globally distributed (virtual) and project-based work.
+His area of expertise is organisational collaboration, with an emphasis on two increasingly prevalent ways of organisng that do not fit traditional models of team dynamics: globally distributed (virtual) and project-based work.
 In his research, he has investigated the nature of conflict in distributed collaborations and its relationship to identity, context, and communication; the impact of dispersion structure – in the form of balance, imbalance, and isolation – on collaboration dynamics; and the effects of first-hand experience – gained through site visits and expatriate assignments – on trust.
 He has also explored the interpersonal effects of working in multiple, partially-overlapping, fluidly-shifting projects, developing a fundamentally new model of collaboration.

-Professor Mortensen's research has been recognized by the academic community through awards including: the William H. Newman award, OB Division Best Dissertation-Based Paper award, and Runner-up OCIS Division Best Paper award from the Academy of Management; and as a Best Paper Award Finalist from the Interdisciplinary Network of Groups Researchers.
-His research has been published in top peer-reviewed academic journals including Organization Science, Management Science, the Academy of Management Review, the Journal of Organizational Behavior, and the International Journal of Conflict Management; in multiple edited volumes; in practitioner journals such as the MIT-Sloan Management Review, Harvard Business Review Online, and IESE Insight; and in media outlets including the Economist, The Boston Globe, and The Globe and Maill.
+Professor Mortensen's research has been recognised by the academic community through awards including the William H. Newman Award, Organisational Behaviour Division Best Dissertation-Based Paper Award, and Runner-up OCIS Division Best Paper Award from the Academy of Management; and the Best Paper Award Finalist nomination by the Interdisciplinary Network of Groups Researchers.
+His research has been published in top peer-reviewed academic journals including the Organization Science, Management Science, Academy of Management Review, Journal of Organizational Behavior, and International Journal of Conflict Management.
+His works has been featured in multiple edited volumes, practitioner journals such as the MIT-Sloan Management Review, Harvard Business Review Online, and IESE Insight; and in media outlets including the Economist, The Boston Globe, and The Globe and Mail.

-Professor Mortensen teaches in the Organisational Behaviour core in the INSEAD MBA program.
-He directs the Global Leadership Program for DNV GL and teaches modules on Team Dynamics and Virtual Teams; Power, Networks, and Influence; and Organizational Change.
-He has taught in open enrolment programs including: Consulting and Coaching for Change, Managing Global Virtual Teams, Manufacturing in a Global Network, and Strategic Research and Development Management programs and in custom programs for Associated British Foods, Astellas Pharmaceuticals, Bayer / Bayer Crop Science, HCL, KONE, Lundbeck A/S, Ma’aden, Maersk Oil, Manulife Financial, Merck KGaA, MetInvest Holdings, Oliver Wyman, pwc, Takeda Pharmaceuticals, United Technologies, and the World Economic Forum.
+Professor Mortensen teaches the Organisational Behaviour core course in the INSEAD MBA programme.
+He directs the Global Leadership Programme for DNV GL and teaches modules on Team Dynamics and Virtual Teams; Power, Networks, and Influence; and Organisational Change.
+He has taught in open Executive Education programmes including Consulting and Coaching for Change, Managing Global Virtual Teams, Manufacturing in a Global Network, and Strategic R&D Management, as well as in the customised programmes for Associated British Foods, Astellas Pharmaceuticals, Bayer / Bayer Crop Science, HCL, KONE, Lundbeck A/S, Ma’aden, Maersk Oil, Manulife Financial, Merck KGaA, MetInvest Holdings, Oliver Wyman, pwc, Takeda Pharmaceuticals, United Technologies, and the World Economic Forum.

-Professor Mortensen consults widely on issues of team dynamics, global collaboration, power and social networks, and organizational change.
-Among the companies with which he has worked are First Solar, Generalized Reinsurance, Goldman Sachs/Pine Street, Maersk Oil, and Merck KGaA.
+Professor Mortensen consults widely on issues of team dynamics, global collaboration, power and social networks, and organisational change.
+He has worked with companies such as First Solar, Generalized Reinsurance, Goldman Sachs/Pine Street, Maersk Oil, and Merck KGaA.

-Prior to joining INSEAD, Professor Mortensen was on the faculty at the MIT-Sloan School of Management and before that the Desautels School of Management at McGill University.
-Professor Mortensen holds a PhD in Management Science and Engineering from Stanford University, as well as an M.S. from Stanford University and a B.A. from Colby College, both in Computer Science.
+Prior to joining INSEAD, Professor Mortensen was on the faculty of the MIT-Sloan School of Management, and before that, the Desautels School of Management at McGill University.
+Professor Mortensen holds a PhD in Management Science and Engineering from Stanford University, and an MS from Stanford University and a BA from Colby College, both in Computer Science.